Top Doctor Review Sites to Monitor in 2021

 Why are doctor review sites important?

-Doctor review sites are important because patients rely heavily on doctor reviews and directories to choose their next provider in 2019.
+Patients rely heavily on doctor review sites and directories to choose their next provider in 2021.

 In fact, almost 75% of patients use online reviews as their first step in finding a new doctor.